CODE-DE-EO-Lab/community_FORCE/tutorials/usage.md

 #### Output Data

-Output data are organized in the FORCE DataCube format.
+Output data are organized in the FORCE Data Cube format.
 Example filename: 20160701_LEVEL3_LNDLG_BAP.tif
 Each file name indicates the target date (here: 20160701), the sensor ID of the selected sensor family (e.g.
 Landsat legacy bands: LNDLG), and the product type (e.g.